-- You need a large amount of life insurance, but have a limited budget.
-In general, this type of insurance pays only if you die during the term of the policy, so the rate per thousand of death benefit is lower than for permanent forms of life insurance.
-If you are still alive at the end of the term, coverage stops unless the policy is renewed or a new one bought.
+- You need a large amount of life insurance but have a limited budget.
+In general, this type of insurance pays only if you die during the term of the policy, so the rate per thousand of death benefits is lower than for permanent forms of life insurance.
+If you are still alive at the end of the term, coverage stops unless the policy is renewed or a new one is bought.
 Unlike permanent insurance, you will not typically build equity in the form of cash savings.

 If you think your financial needs may change, you may also want to look into “convertible” term policies.
 These allow you to convert to permanent insurance without a medical examination in exchange for higher premiums.

 Keep in mind that premiums are lowest when you are young and increase upon renewal as you age.
 Some term insurance policies can be renewed when the policy ends, but the premium will generally increase.
 Some policies require a medical examination at renewal to qualify for the lowest rates.

 - You need life insurance for as long as you live.
 A permanent policy pays a death benefit whether you die tomorrow or live to be over 100.